Child Protection Policy

 - Any actual words or phrases used by the child

-The records must be signed and dated by the author.
+The records must be signed and dated by the author or / equivalent on electronic based records.

 Following a report of concerns from a member of staff, the DSL must: